Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 285 1GB should perform much faster than the GeForce GTX 460 1GB overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 285 1GB should be a lot faster than the GeForce GTX 460 1GB in general. (explain)

-Texel RateThe GeForce GTX 285 1GB is much (more or less 37%) faster with regards to anisotropic filtering than the GeForce GTX 460 1GB. (explain)
+Texel RateThe GeForce GTX 285 1GB should be much (approximately 37%) faster with regards to texture filtering than the GeForce GTX 460 1GB. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 460 1GB is a better choice, though not by far. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 460 1GB is the winner, not by a very large margin though. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison